sandialabs/SWinzip/swinzip-v2.0/README.txt

 For the library:
 - Go to /src
-- adjust the required settings in 'CURRENT_defines'
+- adjust the required settings in 'CURRENT_defines' (the C++ code will compile with gcc 4.8.5 but might compile with other versions.
+It is only tested with Boost 1.58)
 - run 'make'

 For the example: